History of lesbianism: Ancient Roman Empire

 In another dialogue ascribed to Lucian, two men debate over which is better, male love or heterosexuality.
 One man protested that if male affairs were legitimized, then lesbianism would soon be condoned as well, an unthinkable notion.

+In the ruins of Pompeii, a Roman town destroyed in 79 CE, archaeologists discovered a love poem graffitied onto a wall.
+The poem is written with feminine declensions for both speaker and addressee, and identified archivally as Corpus Inscriptionum Latinarum 4.5296.

-In early Christianity in the Roman Empire, one work of note was the Apocalypse of Peter.
+During early Christianity in the Roman Empire, one work of note was the Apocalypse of Peter.
 It seems to have been most prominent in the 2nd-3rd centuries when Christians were still a tiny minority, and was not ultimately included in the canon of the New Testament.
-It is one of the earliest depictions of hell, and suggests lesbians are one category of sinners to be tormented by punishments after the Second Coming of Jesus, although the passage phrases it as secondary to a condemnation of male homoeroticism, and possibly was added by a later editor or scribe:
+It is one of the earliest depictions of hell, and suggests lesbians are one category of sinners to be tormented by punishments after the Second Coming of Jesus, although the passage phrases it as secondary to a condemnation of male homoeroticism, and was possibly added by a later editor or scribe:

 And other men and women being thrown down from a great precipice fell to the bottom and again were driven by those who were set over them to go up upon the precipice, and thence were thrown down again, and thus they had no rest from this punishment.
 These were the ones who defiled their bodies acting as women.
 And the women who were with them were those who lay with one another as a man with a woman.